tom-coward/heterogeneous-faas/project-codenet/README.md

 The following subset of problems from the Project CodeNet data repository has been selected:
 - P00002: "Write a program which computes the digit number of sum of two integers a and b."
 -

+Each problem has a number of solutions for each language (C#/Go/Python) - a subset of solutions for each language (5% or 5, whichever is lowest) are selected and then manually modified to be wrapped in a function handler.